davep33l/fusion_fighters/README.md

 The instructor section has 3 strong images with nice complementary colours.

-The background image on the about section is a nice and subtle break from the solid colour backgrounds, and the transparancy is a nice touch of elegance.
+The background image on the about section is a nice and subtle break from the solid colour backgrounds, and the transparency is a nice touch of elegance.

 The site is nicely broken up into cards and text sections to keep interest and doesn't seem overbearing with too much information.